vibeRunner/scrapyard/README.md

 # scrapyard
 The results of messing around with Python.
 Tests, smaller projects, silly ideas.
-(small note: In case you SOMEHOW would like to use my crappy code, feel free to do it.
+(small note: In case you *for some reason*  would like to use my crappy code, feel free to do it.
 Just put my nick in the credits.)

 -----
 ## consoleGames